-The Firehouse Shelter was founded in 1983 as an outreach program of The Cooperative Downtown Ministries.
-On its first night, the Shelter housed 12 men.
+Firehouse Ministries was founded in 1983 as an outreach program of The Cooperative Downtown Ministries.
+On its first night, the shelter housed 12 men.
 These men slept on floor mats upstairs in the second floor dorm room.
 Eventually, 25 bunk beds were added to the dorm room accommodating 50 men each night.
-Today, more than 213 homeless men find a safe, welcoming bed at a Firehouse Shelter facility.
+Today, more than 215 homeless men find a safe, welcoming bed at a Firehouse site.

 For the first 20 years we existed primarily to meet the immediate food, shelter and clothing needs of the homeless.
 Since 2002, we have focused on assisting the men to achieve housing stability.
 We have done so by helping them successfully network their way through the social service continuum of services needed to end their current episode of homelessness.